 Australian Pet Industry Statistics & Trends

 There are no official and comprehensive industry statistics in the Australian Pet Industry available in open source format.
-Some statistics on the overall size of the Australian Pet Industry are collected by the Australian Bureau of Statistics, and data is also collected privately through data management firms and by the Australian Companion Animal Council.
+Some statistics on the overall size of the Australian Pet Industry are collected by the Australian Bureau of Statistics, and data is also collected privately through data management firms and by industry groups.

 AUSTRALIAN PET INDUSTRY STATISTICS IN A NUTSHELL